Understanding SmartPush Metrics (for SHOPLINE Merchants)

 Use Case 4: Target Members Who Recently Received a Gift Card

-Setup Steps:
+Setup steps:

-2. Add event attribute filter Source = Gifted by others.
+2. Add event attribute filter: Source = Gifted by Others.

-3. Add Time Range = Past 1 day.
+3. Add filter: Time Range = Past 1 Day.

 Was this article helpful?